You are not obligated to complete the work, but neither are you free to desist from it.

 Instead of taking the day off, students at Community Day School take on the essential themes of Martin Luther King Jr. Day together with the broader Pittsburgh community in a day of learning, service, and reflection.
 MLK Day is truly day set apart from “business as usual” at CDS, with a relevant, challenging, and impactful social justice curriculum developed by our faculty in partnership with Facing History and Ourselves and Repair the World.

-In every grade, from the 3-year-old classroom through Middle School, our students engage with the question of what it means to be an "upstander" and how to live out Dr. King’s dream in our turbulent and politically divided times.
+In every grade, from Early Childhood through Middle School, our students engage with the question of what it means to be an "upstander" and how to live out Dr. King’s dream in our turbulent and politically divided times.
 The Martin Luther King Jr. Day curriculum is designed as a call to action for both children and their families in a moment in history when action is sorely needed.

-The guiding theme this year was “Borders,” focusing on the systems and institutions that have produced barriers to access, opportunity, and peace in Pittsburgh, the U.S., and worldwide.
-Past themes have included "Women in Civil Rights" and "Fences," exploring how and why neighborhoods separate us.
+Past themes have included "Women in Civil Rights" and "Fences," exploring how and why neighborhoods separate us, as well as “Borders,” focusing on the systems and institutions that have produced barriers to access, opportunity, and peace in Pittsburgh, the U.S., and worldwide.

 At times, we’re asked why a Jewish day school like ours chooses to spend the day doing this kind of work.
 In response, we can only ask, “How can we not?”